Afur/flutter_html_to_pdf/README.md

 <img src="${imageFile.path}" alt="web-img">
 ```

-##### Remember that all files needs to be available from the application side.
+#### Remember that all files needs to be accessible from the application side.
 The library assumes that the user has granted all permissions!